AdityaWhiteHat/adisec/README.md

 # adisec
-Hello Folks this is my Static Site
+An Secure Static Site made in html,css,js,bootstrap,and jquary.

-All Rights of code belongs to Internet :)
+All Rights of code belongs to Me :)